-As the wireless world evolves to become an ubiquitous communications infrastructure, there is a clear need for providing a detailed design methodology taking into account that future telecommunications platforms will be distributed over different technologies and operators.
+As the wireless world evolves to become an ubiquitous communications infrastructure, there is a clear need for providing a detailled design methodology taking into account that future telecommunications platforms will be distributed over different technologies and operators.
 The systems are more and more real-time platforms, managing networks and services with high requirements.
 Moreover, the time granted for the service deployment is notably decreasing nowadays.

-We present in this paper an approach towards designing an advanced service management platform based on the UML modeling.
-The Unified Modeling Language (UML) [2] is a standard notation for the modeling of real-world objects, providing a process for developing an object-oriented design methodology [5].
+UML is a standard notation for the modeling of real-world objects, providing a process for developing an object-oriented design methodology [5].
 It gives us a standard way to visualize, specify, construct and document the different phases of requirements, analysis, and design of complex software systems.
 Today's management platforms were developed using proprietary methodologies and solutions, and it is necessary to significantly adopt, as soon as possible, a well-defined and well-managed process for the development of future service and network management platforms.

-This paper identifies the overall process that has been used in the development of an advanced service management platform.
-We modeled the system using Rational [6] software, and went through the different models such as the Use-Case, Analysis, Design, Deployment and Implementation models.
+This paper identifies the overall process which has been used in the development of a advanced service management platform.
+We modelled the system using Rational [6] software, and went throught the different models such as the Use-Case, Analysis, Design, Deployment and Implementation models.
+Different perspectives of our engineering model are now clearly described.